 The reduction beginning in fiscal year 2012 in General Fund revenue from this source was primarily the result of changes in Department of Health and Human Services (DHHS) policy that resulted in a decrease in targeted case management billing.
 A major contributor to the reduction in Federal Funds revenue from this source beginning in fiscal year 2012 was the phase-out of enhanced Federal Medicaid matching funds that were provided under the American Recovery and Reinvestment Act (ARRA) of 2009.
 Fiscal year 2014 includes \$306.7 million in federal matching funds for MaineCare's \$490.2 million settlement payment to hospitals as authorized under PL 2013, c.
-269. The \$183.5 million Other Special Revenue Funds state share of these payments was made from bond proceeds from the sale of liquor operation revenue bonds and is included as Revenue From Private Sources.
+269. The \$183.5 million Other Special Revenue Funds state share of these payments was made from bond proceeds from the sale of liquor operation revenue bonds and is included as Revenue from Private Sources.
+In fiscal year 2020, there was a large influx of federal funding, over 2.1 billion, provided under various COVID-19 relief bills primarily Coronavirus Relief Funds (CRF) and other funds provided under the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.